linkarzu/starship-config/README.md

 # Installation

+For consistency across machines, clone this repo inside the `~/github` directory

 To install starship go to the [main page](https://starship.rs) and follow the instructions for your OS.
 Below are the steps for linux and macOS

 ## Linux using bash